 Within a 25 mile radius, a dozen shops overflow with furniture and primitives, books, collectibles, rare coins and notes, one-of-a-kind artifacts and just about any other form of memorabilia imaginable.
 Vicki Wilson, proprietor of Brick House Antiques, suggests staying in a central location for easy day-tripping.
-Just a block from downtown Lewisburg, Historic General Lewis Inn in downtown Lewisburg “is furnished in artifacts, and it’s just a block to downtown.”
-The inn is furnished with period antiques dating back to days of the early settlers.
+Just a block from downtown Lewisburg, Historic General Lewis Inn dates back to 1834.
+It's thoughtfully appointed in period antiques and accented with contemporary styling, melding old and new in this relaxing, downtown stay.

 A literal stone’s throw from Interstate 64, The Very Thing is chock full of the unexpected.
 Dan Bird, manager and willing “tour guide,” remarks with a crooked smile, “You never know what people will bring in.”
 Adorning his shop today… a pair of graceful-despite-their-large-size, iron “big birds.”
 Their story is a mystery, but they will make quite an impression wherever they take up residence.
 Other curiosities include a circa 1880 Parisian bistro set, hand-pump vacuum cleaner and a select number of heirlooms from The Greenbrier resort.
 There are more recent pieces by local artisans, discounted Fiestaware, primitives and just about anything else one might want to add to his or her collection.

 If walls could talk, the Brick House Antiques building would have stories to tell.
 Much like the artifacts that fill its rooms, the “brick house” is something of a relic.
 Built in 1815 as a residence for John Withrow, it was later turned into a Red Cross center, then a restaurant, leather shop and ultimately the antique shop it is today.

 Proprietor, Vicki Wilson, spends many of her days combing the Greenbrier Valley for antiques to sell.
-Twenty-five years on the hunt, she fills a unique role – uncovering, and sometimes rescuing, and most certainly preserving the Valley’s many treasures and day-to-day-items-turned-antique.
+Decades on the hunt, she fills a unique role – uncovering, and sometimes rescuing, and most certainly preserving the Valley’s many treasures and day-to-day-items-turned-antique.